-Fashion experts recommend that you find their face shape by looking in the mirror and pulling your hair back.
-Performing this check with wet hair can make it easier, as the water helps pad your hair down, so you can focus solely on your face.
+Fashion experts recommend finding your face shape by looking in the mirror and pulling your hair back.
+Performing this check with wet hair can make it easier, as the water helps pull your hair down, so you can focus solely on your face.

-Notably, many people have faces that do not fall perfectly into a particular category of face shape.
-For example, one can characterize a round face as one with wide cheekbones and a round jaw.
-However, an oval face has many of those same traits, and even the “perfect” example of a round face is not literally a circle.
+Notably, many people have faces that do not fall perfectly into a particular face shape category.
+For example, a round face might have wide cheekbones and a rounded jaw.
+However, an oval face has many of those same traits.
+Even the “perfect” example of a round face is not literally a circle.

 The face shape groupings exist as a helpful shorthand, guiding fashion choices to those that fit an individual’s body.
 If you believe your jaw puts your face somewhere between a heart shape and an oval shape, experiment with suggestions for both shapes and see which suits you best.